-If you know of a situation that hurts the relationship between citizens and the police, please tell us about it.
-If you want us to investigate your concern, within six months of the incident we need a sworn statement from you telling us what happened and we expect your cooperation through the investigation.
+If you know of a situation that hurts the relationship between the public and the Pittsburgh Bureau of Police, please tell us about it.
+We will file and log your e-mail as an informal complaint.
+However, for the CPRB to investigate your complaint, you must also submit a sworn (notarized) written statement.
 As a convenience, notary services are available at the CPRB office.

 Additional resources in Pittsburgh, Allegheny County, Pennsylvania, and nationally.